Fingerprint Cards shares at record after Google tie-up

 Fingerprint said it had provided prototype devices, based on its FPC1020 and FPC1025 touch sensors, supporting Google in developing and integrating the capability into Android M.

-"It's a big step for the industry as there will be standardized support in phones for fingerprint sensors," Fingerprint Chief Executive Jorgen Lantto said.
-Such sensors could allow a phone user to avoid having to input a passcode while also increasing security as phones are increasingly used in retail and financial transactions.
+"It's a big step for the industry as there will be standardised support in phones for fingerprint sensors," Fingerprint Chief Executive Jorgen Lantto said.
+Such sensors could allow a phone user to avoid having to input a passcode whilst also increasing security as phones are increasingly used in retail and financial transactions.

 Lantto said Android M will mainly boost the market for fingerprint sensors in 2016 but could give some positive impact earlier.